 The lighting was super easy for this.
 Like I just mentioned, the spot we picked was crucial and pretty much gave us the look we were after.
 All I had to do was small easy tweaks.
 Initially I wanted to have a pretty large footprint up on the mountain.
 At first I was like "let's setup an 8x8 bounce, 8x8 neg-fill, and a bunch of other shit."
 But people much smarter than I told me that would be a bad idea since we didn't have a permit.
 And I didn't have a large crew, so getting combo stands and a shit-ton of heavy sandbags would've been tough to haul up there.
 And it was gonna be kind of windy.
 We had myself, Corey, Brooks (1st AC & G&E swing), Robby (helping w/ everything), & Sam (sound).

-To get the gear up to the top of the mountain, we had to go up a fuck-ton of stairs and it was tiring as hell.
+To get the gear up to the top of the mountain, we had to go up a crap-ton of stairs and it was tiring as hell.
 We brought like 4 C-stands, a bunch of sandbags, an Aputure 300D (gonna run off batteries but ended up not using), a Litepanel Astra 6x, a 4x4 breakaway frame, a 5 in 1 reflector, and a bunch of other knick-knacks.

 For this setup, Brooks set up a 4x4 frame of some bounce material.
 I don't even know what it was.
 I think it was ultrabounce?
 Unfortunately that was the only professional bounce I had with me.
 We also set up a circle bounce from a 5 in 1 reflector directly next to it to make the bounce a bit bigger.
 It did a tiny bit.
 The last piece of the puzzle was a battery-powered Lightpanel Astra 6x that we used to just add a little ping to the eyes.
 It was too harsh so we taped a little piece of silk to just make it a bit easier on Corey's eyes.
 We put it right next to the bounce and slightly behind.
 It would've been nice to add a touch of softening to the backlight but the location made it pretty impossible to do it with our resources.